Months of QA, completed in hours with OwlityAI.

 Manual testing was much longer and often brought about delayed releases.
 For example, manual regression testing took several days or even weeks.

 And here we are now — faster cycles, faster releases, faster improvements.
-Continuous integration brought about the appearance of agile methodologies, DevOps practices, and autonomous testing solutions.
+Continuous integration brought about the appearance of agile methodologies, DevOps practices, and the adoption of AI tools for automation testing that make these practices scalable.

 They settled down due to their capability to: